 ADI earns revenue by retaining a sales load from the sale of variable life insurance contracts on behalf of ALAC and variable annuity contracts, fixed annuity contracts and fixed indexed annuity contracts on behalf of ALIC to unrelated third-party broker dealers under distribution agreements with ALAC and ALIC.
-ONESCO earns commissions and fees from sales of variable life contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALIC as well as commissions and fees related to sales of unaffiliated products.
+ONESCO earns commissions and fees from sales of variable life contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALAC and annuity contracts under a distribution agreement with ALIC as well as commissions and fees related to sales of unaffiliated products.

 ONSV provides insurance and other retirement products to the Chilean market.
+ONSV sells single premium immediate fixed annuities funded through pension fund contributions, universal life, traditional life, and disability and survival insurance in Chile.
 ONSP provides death, survival and disability insurance in the Peruvian Social Security System in addition to universal and term life products to the Peruvian market.
 The Brazilian joint venture provides insurance and other retirement products to the Brazilian market.